Sale Ends Soon: Advance Your Engineering Career and Save $500 on FE and PE Exam Prep with PPI. Find Your Prep Course and Get Started Today. Shop Now »

 The Structure of the FE Exam

-The NCEES FE exam is a computer-based test that contains 110 multiple-choice questions given over two consecutive sessions (sections, parts, etc.).
-Each session contains approximately 55 multiple-choice questions that are grouped together by knowledge area (subject, topic, etc.).
-The subjects are not explicitly labeled, and the beginning and ending of the subjects are not noted.
+The NCEES FE exam is a computer-based test that contains 110 questions given over two consecutive sessions: the morning session and the afternoon session.
+During either session, you cannot view or respond to questions in the other session.
+Each session contains approximately 55 multiple-choice questions that are grouped together by knowledge area.
+The subjects are not explicitly labeled, and the beginning and end of the subjects are not noted.
 No subject spans the two exam sessions.
-That is, if a subject appears in the first session of the exam, it will not appear in the second.
-Each question has four possible answer choices, labeled (A), (B), (C), and (D).
+For example, if a subject appears in the first session of the exam, it will not appear in the second.
+Each question has four possible answer choices labeled (A), (B), (C), and (D).
 Only one question and its answer choices are given onscreen at a time.

 Thinking about taking the FE exam?
 Download the Preparing for the FE Exam eBook.

-Multiple Choice
+Multiple Choice Questions

 • Select one correct answer from four given options.